LearningLocker/docs/src/http-metadata.md

 ## Routes

 ### POST /:id
-This route creates or updates a single model that has the specified identifier from the URL.
+This route creates or updates the metadata field on a statement that has the specified statement identifier from the URL.
 A request to this route would look something like the request below.
-Different models will require and respond with a different schema, you can view the schemas by clicking the model names in the [model table above](#models).

 ```http
 POST http://www.example.org/api/v2/statementmetadata/111aaa1111a111111aa11112